What are Deviations?

-In addition to the mandatory deviations that include the child's health insurance premium and work related child care costs, there are several other non-mandatory deviations that MAY increase or decrease the presumptive amount of child support in Georgia.
-These deviations may include but are not limited to: high income, low income, other health related insurance, life insurance, alimony, mortgage, permanency plan or foster care plan, extraordinary expense, parenting time and nonspecific deviations.
-The more common non- mandatory deviations are discussed in detail below.
-However, if you are interested in learning more about any of the other deviations listed, or the likelihood that a judge will actually exercise their discretion to grant one of these non-mandatory deviations, please contact one of Meriwether & Tharp's experienced Atlanta divorce lawyers.
+In addition to the Child Support Adjustments (Mandatory Deviations) that include the child's Health Insurance Premium and Work Related Child Care costs, there are several other Non-Mandatory Deviations (often referred to generally as Deviations) which MAY increase or decrease the presumptive amount of child support in Georgia.
+These Deviations may include but are not limited to: high income, low income, other health related insurance, life insurance, alimony, mortgage, permanency plan or foster care plan, extraordinary expense, parenting time and nonspecific deviations.
+The more common Deviations are discussed in detail below.
+However, if you are interested in learning more about any of the other Deviations listed, or the likelihood that a judge will actually exercise their discretion to grant one of these Deviations, please contact one of Meriwether & Tharp's experienced Atlanta divorce lawyers.

 Low Income Deviation

 Travel Expenses Deviation

 A parenting time deviation is an adjustment to the non-custodial parent's presumptive child support amount based on the non-custodial parent's visitation time with the child.
 A parenting time deviation is most likely to apply to cases where the parents share joint physical custody of the child or where the non-custodial parent spends a significant amount of time with the child.
 The purpose of this deviation is to ensure that the presumptive amount of child support is not excessive or inadequate due to extended parenting time of either the custodial or non-custodial parent.